1230james/maitetsu-english-tweak/README.md

 * Improve use of English railroading jargon.
 * Fix grammatical typos and other incorrect English conventions.
+* Improve writing in sections with awkward wording or flow.
+* Correct any and all other errors and inconsistencies throughout the visual novel.
 * Offer separate American English and British English varieties.
 * Compatibility with Steam and non-Steam desktop editions of Maitetsu.
 * Will *not* include H-scene dialogue.